The USS Indianapolis (CA-35) off Mare Island Navy Yard, California, 10 July 1945

 (Only three weeks before her sinking)

-Upon appointment as the Chief of the Histories Branch at the U.S. Navy’s Naval History and Heritage Command (NHHC) in 2019, one of Chief Stone’s duties was to provide support to the USS Indianapolis Survivors Organization and the USS Indianapolis Legacy Organization.
-This activity caused Chief Stone to initiate a project by the Naval Historians under his command at NHHC to determine if there were any “Indy” casualties that were recovered shortly after the tragedy, identified and buried at sea, but who are still listed as “Unaccounted For” on the official rolls of the Department of Defense.
+In 2019, Chief Stone again agreed to come out of retirement status to accept an appointment as the Chief of the Histories Branch at the U.S. Navy’s Naval History and Heritage Command (NHHC), one of Chief Stone’s duties was to provide support to the USS Indianapolis Survivors Organization and the USS Indianapolis Legacy Organization.
+This activity caused Chief Stone to contemplate a project to determine if there were any “Indy” casualties that were recovered shortly after the tragedy, identified and buried at sea, but who were still listed as “Unaccounted For” by the Defense POW/MIA Accounting Command.

-While it was originally thought there might be just two or three Indy sailors whose recovery paperwork was lost that we could identify beyond a reasonable doubt, Foundation researchers have found preliminary documentation to indicate up to thirteen (13) members of the Indy crew may have been recovered, identified, and buried at sea but who still remain on the official “Unaccounted For” rolls.
-The evidence varies from case to case but some of these current MIA’s were recovered in 1945 with identification media which included their full name, division, and/or service number.
-And, there may be more as we do not yet have all the documentation from the National Archives that may be available to NHHC personnel who the Director has approved to work with the Foundation on this project.
+While it was originally thought there might be just two or three Indy sailors whose recovery paperwork was lost that the Foundation could identify beyond a reasonable doubt, Foundation researchers found documentation to indicate thirteen (13) members of the Indy crew were recovered, identified, and buried at sea in the aftermath of the sinking but who still remain on the official “Unaccounted For” rolls posted online by the Defense POW/MIA Accounting Agency.

-The Foundation’s mission is to provide individual “Investigative Reports” to the Director of NHHC on each of the Indy sailors still listed as “Unaccounted For” for whom there are records to prove the individual was identified and buried at sea in 1945.
+The Foundation’s researchers independently completed thirteen (13) individual “Investigative Reports” on each of the Indy sailors still listed as “Unaccounted For” for whom there are records to prove the individual was recovered and buried at sea in 1945.

 Recovering a lost sailor, giving their loved ones and family closure, is the greatest gift we can imagine and the greatest way to celebrate and thank the sailors who lost their lives aboard the USS Indianapolis.